 We all know that dry conditions often spell problems for plants.
 And if you've ever foolishly tried to grow a full-sun plant in a shady area, then you're already fully aware of the challenges that shade can pose.
 But what do you get when you combine dry soil with shade?
 A double challenge, that's what.
 Thankfully, there are plants for dry shade that are tough enough to withstand the onslaught of this two-headed monster.

 Hosta is one of the most popular choices.
 If you think this foliage plant is boring, then there's a good chance you haven't explored the world of hostas very thoroughly.
-As I detail in my article, hostas come in a number of sizes and textures, and for color you can choose from:
+Hostas come in a number of sizes and textures, and for the color, you can choose from:

 Is there a dry corner of your yard that is pounded by the sun all day long?
 Cactus may come to mind as an ideal plant for this mini-desert, but if you live far away from the American Southwest, perhaps you've ruled out cactus as an option.
-That would be unfortunate, since prickly pear could be just the answer you're seeking.
+That would be unfortunate since prickly pear could be just the answer you're seeking.
 This cactus is hardy all the way up to growing zone 4.
 It is both a drought-resistant and a deer-resistant plant, so its qualifications for the "tough plants" category are impeccable.
 A cactus-like plant widely grown in the North is another tough cookie: Yucca filamentosa.

 As you can see from the litany of challenges addressed above, there are surely enough problems inherent in the landscaping experience without creating more unnecessarily.
-Beginners will want to read my article on how not to landscape to ensure that they're not shooting themselves in the foot.
-If you remember the principle "First, do no harm" and commit yourself to learning more about plants as time permits, you'll eventually get the hang of it.
+Beginners will want to avoid common landscape errors to ensure they're not doing more harm than good.
+If you remember the principle "First, do no harm" and commit yourself to learn more about plants as time permits, you'll eventually get the hang of it.